 - Computer Parts – Hardware Awareness

 - Introduction to Touch Typing with BBC Bitesize – Dance Mat Typing

 - Microsoft Office Word

 - Microsoft Office Excel

 - Video Editing – Windows Movie Maker

 - Photo Editing – Photoshop

-The school has developed a cyberwellness programme which focuses on developing the child’s instinct to protect himself and empower him to take responsibility for his own well-being in cyberspace.
-There are two principles to guide pupils in their actions:
+The school has developed a cyber wellness programme which focuses on developing the child’s instinct to protect himself and empower him to take responsibility for his own well-being in cyberspace.
+There are two principles to guide students in their actions: